ernest-bruce/human-internet/humanity/humanity.md

 ## THE FUTURE
-> to move humanity forward, *people* must reshape the business·model of the [personal·information oligarchs][personal·information_oligarchs], who collect, mine, process, package, and share your life for profit, while putting your identity, privacy, and security at risk
+> to move humanity forward, *people* must reshape the business model of the [personal information oligarchs][personal·information_oligarchs], who collect, mine, process, package, and share your life for profit, while putting your identity, privacy, security, and safety at risk

 &nbsp;

 the future *is not* intelligent computing available only to big corporations
-· the future *is* you having the power of today’s desktop workstations on your wrists, today’s [high_performance_computing][high·performance·computing] available in your hands, and [exascale·computing][exascale·computing] power available on your lap and your desk
+· the future *is* you having the power of today’s desktop workstations on your wrists, today’s [high performance computing][high·performance·computing] available in your hands, and [exascale computing][exascale·computing] power available on your lap

-the future *is not* your information spread over data silos everywhere, controlled by profit-blinded, unscrupulous, and criminal organizations
+the future *is not* your information spread over data silos everywhere, controlled by profit·blinded, unscrupulous, and criminal organizations
-· the future *is* a **datapod** (a managed collection of data and content controlled by you) with your data, accessed by trusted, responsible, and principled entities, who process your information on *your* behalf not theirs
+· the future *is* the [**datapod**][datapod] (a managed collection of data and content controlled by you) with your data, accessed by trusted, responsible, and principled entities, who process your information on *your* behalf not theirs

-the future *is not* one monumentally flawed interpretation of [social_computing][social·computing]
+the future *is not* one monumentally flawed interpretation of [social computing][social·computing]
-· the future *is* many interpretations of social_computing that are culturally sensitive, catered towards entertainers, politicians, intellectuals, teenagers, seniors, rocket_scientists, astronomers, biologists, swimmers, skydivers, racecar drivers, bicyclists, runners, dentists, surgeons, teachers, tailors, architects, runway models, firefighters, police officers, and lawyers, each with their own practices, norms, acceptable content, and so forth, which are *not* specified by companies with their eyes glued to the bottom lines of their balance sheets
+· the future *is* many interpretations of social computing that are culturally sensitive, catered for entertainers, politicians, intellectuals, teenagers, seniors, rocket scientists, astronomers, biologists, swimmers, skydivers, racecar drivers, bicyclists, runners, dentists, surgeons, teachers, tailors, architects, runway models, firefighters, police officers, lawyers, each with their own practices, norms, acceptable content, and so forth, which are *not* specified by companies with their eyes glued to the bottom lines of their balance sheets

-the future *is* *hyperdata*
+the future *is* [**hyperdata**][hyperdata]
 · by leveraging more capable and flexible digital devices, data no longer has to be a one·dimensional collection of facts and content
-· **hyperdata** uses your devices (and other devices available to it) to provide you the information you need when you need it, unbiased
+· hyperdata uses your devices (and other devices available to it) to provide you the information you need when you need it, unbiased
 · backed by public knowledge and interactions with appropriate entities, hyperdata works for you, providing you information that is always useful to you because hyperdata knows you, what you need at a specific moment, and what you like the most
 · Waze showing you an ad for a newrby Burger King as you as you stop at a stoplight *is not* hyperdata; that is just Google making money
 · your TV suggesting [*Braveheart*](https://en.wikipedia.org/wiki/Braveheart "Wikipedia: Braveheart") Sunday afternoon after you did some research last Monday for your upcoming visit to Europe, and booked that paintball event for your nephew on Thursday *is* hyperdata (plus, it has been a little more than a year since you last saw the movie)

-the future *is* the **hyperweb,** a dynamic network of hyperdata, cooperating to improve the lives of their owners behind the scenes but never behind their backs
+the future *is* the [**hyperweb,**][hyperweb] a dynamic network of hyperdata, cooperating to improve the lives of their owners behind the scenes but never behind their backs

 and this amazing power will be owned and controlled by *people*
 · this technology will be open to everyone
 · it *will not* be controlled by entities bent on making profits at any cost
-· in the future, when it comes to personal information, people will have the first and last word because on Mars, on Europa, and on Proxima b there is no Facebook (Facebook is not an instrument of human exploration, of human advancement, it is an instrument of profit, for few)
+· in the future, when it comes to personal information, people will have the first and last word because on Mars, on Europa, and on Proxima b there is no Facebook (Facebook is not an instrument of human exploration, of human advancement, it is an instrument of naked profit, for few)
-· people will take their data and their own internet with them when populating other planets and moons, and when traveling our galaxy, no Facebook needed or wanted
+· people will take their data and their own *humane* internet with them when populating other planets and moons, and when traveling our galaxy, no Facebook needed or wanted

 the internet has gotten the way it is—dominated by entities who use personal information to make money, and the home of criminals who steal information from its rightful owners—because it was developed without human values or principles
 · its creators could not have imagined the wonderful innovation it would facilitate
-· they also could not have foreseen the abuse, disrespect, and contempt for the digital_life of individuals that its major users would bring to humanity
+· they also could not have foreseen the abuse, disrespect, and contempt for the digital life of individuals that its major users would bring to humanity

 *we* must take the initiative in the digitization of our lives
 · most companies have demonstrated that their motives are always skewed toward profit,